 8. Doggie see Doggie do

 Dogs may follow monkey behavior, and they learn exceptionally well by example.
-Therefore, they can learn a command just by seeing how another dog react.
+Therefore, they can learn a command just by seeing how another dog reacts.
 If the dog sees another dog eat something, even if it’s poop, he is more likely to eat poop, too.

 What you can do to stop dog eating poop